Northam Post Office

-Northam Post Office is a heritage-listed post office at 239-243 Fitzgerald Street, Northam, Western Australia, Australia.
+Northam Post Office is a heritage-listed post office at 239–243 Fitzgerald Street, Northam, Western Australia, Australia.
 It was added to the Australian Commonwealth Heritage List on 22 June 2004.

 History

-Postal services were initially provided to Northam residents from the 1840s, when J. T. Cooke opened the first post office in the region.
+Postal services were initially provided to Northam residents from the 1840s, when Cooke opened the first post office in the region.
 From 1861, the postmaster, George Throssell, conducted postal services from his business premises, until local residents began to lobby for a separate post and telegraph office.
 The first Northam Post Office was constructed in 1873 in Wellington Street and Hawes Street, but storm damage during the early 1890s resulted in repairs and additions.
 After significant population increases and development following the 1890s gold rush, the post office building was deemed to be inadequate and the community lobbied for a more centrally located, larger post office.
-In 1892-93 the building was enlarged to a design by George Temple-Poole, but finally replaced by a larger post office in response to successful local petitioning (1905-9).
+In 1892–93 the building was enlarged to a design by George Temple-Poole, but finally replaced by a larger post office in response to successful local petitioning (1905–09).